GSAS-Leadership Alliance Summer Research Program

 Faculty and Research

-Each student undertakes a discipline-appropriate summer research project in collaboration with a chosen faculty mentor.
-Students are typically integrated into ongoing research projects in which they work closely with faculty and graduate students, but they may also pursue projects of their own devising.
+Each student will undertake a discipline-appropriate summer research project in collaboration with an assigned faculty mentor.
+Many will find themselves integrated into ongoing research, working closely with faculty and graduate students.

 Beyond research, SRP students take part in a number of other professional activities, including weekly seminars and workshops, symposia, and a number of group events both on and off campus.
 These include tutorials on the graduate school application process, oral presentation for conferences, and the Scholarly Journey series, in which advanced Columbia graduate students, faculty, and professionals with doctoral degrees share their intellectual biographies, offer advice, and discuss opportunities in academia and the private sector.
 During the weekly seminars, students have ample opportunity to discuss their research projects.